patsastus/hive-arena-2025/readme.md

 - Install the Go compiler (for instance `brew install go` on MacOS, or `apt install golang-go` or `snap install go` on Ubuntu, or follow instructions from the official website).
 - Run `go run ./server`.
 Optionally add the `-p <port>` option to select which port should the server listen on.

+The server is now ready to host games.
+Multiple games can run concurrently.

+In addition to the API routes to be used programmatically, the `/status` route shows information about all currently running games, and `/history` contains JSON reports of past completed games.

 ## Using the provided agent templates

 Example agents are provided in Lua and Go.
 These templates abstract the network communication and let you implement a simple callback that receives the current game state, and expects a list of commands to play for the turn.